eklicious/POCDriver/README.md

 -f aside from arrays and _id add f fields to the record, after the first 3 every third is an integer, every fifth a date, the rest are text.
 -l how many characters to have in the text fields --depth The depth of the document to create.
 --customtemplate json representation of the document you'd like to dynamically create.
 You can specify the field name, object type, min/max length of object, # of array elements of the object, and the ability to do nested documents 1 level deep of everything above.
 Data types currently supported are string, int, date.
-Below is an example (includes line breaks which may or may not work as an input parameter):
+Below is an example (includes line breaks which may or may not work as an input parameter and not including escape characters for double quotes):
 {
   firstname: {str:[7,10]},
   nicknames: {str:[3,10,1,2]},